usharesoft/appcenter-docs/admin/en/source/pages/manage-users/set-format-access.rst

 To add access to a format for a specific user,  you must follow these steps:

-	1. Ensure the target format exists for the organisation.
+	1. Ensure the target format exists for the organization.
 For a list of formats that are part of the organization, use the command ``org targetformat list``.
 	2. Enable the format for the user using ``user targetformat enable``.